mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ### Use the Hops component

 1. Place the Grasshopper Params Tab > Util Group > Hops component on the canvas.
-1. Right-click the Hops Component, then click Path
+1. Right-click the Hops Component, then click Path.
 1. Select a Hops Function.
 1. The component will show the inputs and outputs.
 1. Use the new component like any other Grasshopper component.

 <img src="{{ site.baseurl }}/images/gh-hops-path.png">{: .img-center  width="100%"}

-## Frequently asked Questions:
+## Frequently Asked Questions:

 #### Can you nest Hops functions within other functions?